-- ASP remains cost-effective under future low load growth and low cost DER scenarios; while lower cost, short term alternatives are not effective in addressing future higher load growth scenarios (such as might occur with enhanced electrification). - ASP is more effective than lower cost, short term alternatives in addressing other system performance risks such as those associated with year to year volatility in load and degraded capacity margins in adjacent systems. - ASP has lower risk associated with cost of implementation than other alternatives that have not been subject to years of design, analysis and stakeholder engagement as has been the case for ASP.
-The project risks that could lead to higher costs during the development, design and licensing include: required undergrounding for long linear projects through congested areas; unknown geotechnical conditions; and rerouting to avoid areas with stakeholder concerns.
+- ASP remains cost-effective under future low load growth and low -cost DER scenarios; while lower cost, short -term alternatives are not effective in addressing future higher load growth scenarios (such as might occur with enhanced electrification). - ASP is more effective than lower cost, short -term alternatives in addressing other system performance risks such as those associated with year -to -year volatility in load and degraded capacity margins in adjacent systems. - ASP has lower risk associated with ultimate licensing and cost of implementation than other alternatives that have not been subject to years of design, analysis and stakeholder engagement as has been the case for ASP.
+The project risks that could lead to higher costs or other concerns during the development, design and licensing include: required undergrounding for long linearcommonly associated with projects with lengthy subtransmission lines constructed through congested areas; unknown geotechnical conditions; and rerouting to avoid areas with stakeholder concerns and potential challenges associated in reducing capacity margins in the SDG&E system.